brettbuddin/victor/README.md

 export VICTOR_CAMPFIRE_ROOMS="12345,67859"
 ```

-Here's what a program using Victor would look like.
+...and what a program using Victor would look like.

 ```go
 // Create the bot (with adapter and name)